mapr/hadoop-common/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Options:

 * The -f option will overwrite the destination if it already exists.
-* The -p option will preserve file attributes [topx] (timestamps, ownership, permission, ACL, XAttr).
-If -p is specified with no *arg*, then preserves timestamps, ownership, permission.
+* The -p option will preserve file attributes [etopx] (ACE, timestamps, ownership, permission, ACL, XAttr).
+If -p is specified with no *arg*, then preserves ACE, timestamps, ownership, permission.
 If -pa is specified, then preserves permission also because ACL is a super-set of permission.
 Determination of whether raw namespace extended attributes are preserved is independent of the -p flag.

 Example: